 Cold Stratification.
 Cold stratification of seeds is important to their germination and should be done before the germination protocol.
-If you need to store your seeds before you begin cold stratification, it is best to store them in the refrigerator.
+If you need to store your seeds before you begin cold stratification, it is best to store them in the refrigerator, but this alone is not cold stratification.

-1. About 2.5 months before the average date of last freeze in your area, cold-stratify your seeds.
+1. About 2-2.5 months before the average date of last freeze in your area, cold-stratify your seeds.
 To do this, add enough water to each bag of sand so that the sand becomes damp but not sopping wet.
 Gently mix the seeds with the sand inside the bag.
 The goal is to have all of the seeds in contact with moist sand during the period of cold stratification.
-Label the bag with the date of cold stratification, and store in a refrigerator for ~4 weeks in a location where the seeds won't be disturbed too much.
+Label the bag with the date of cold stratification, and store in a refrigerator for 3-4 weeks in a location where the seeds won't be disturbed too much.